ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Game.Game Speed>Game Speed: Change the game speed (only for medium/fast, normal is normal).
 Game.Game Speed>Time Factor: Change the time factor (not permanently); for ease of screenshots or something.
 Game.Interface>GUI Dock Side: Left: Change which side (most) GUI menus are on.
-Game.Interface>Never Show Hints: No more hints ever.
-Game.Interface>Reset on-screen hints: Just in case you wanted to see them again.
+Game.Interface>Reset on-screen hints: Just in case you wanted to see them again (Hints that have been dismissed will be shown again).
+Game.Interface>Toggle Infopanel Toolbar Constrain: Limits size of infopanel toolbar buttons for those that have too many buttons (and they go off panel).
+Game.Interface>Toggle Pulsating Pins: When true pins will no longer do the pulsating motion (hover over to stop).
 Game.Interface>Toggle Scroll Selection Panel: Add a scrollbar to larger selection panels (buildings, domes, etc).
 Game.Interface>Toggle Selection Panel Resize: Stops selection panel from shrinking (eg: dome).
+Game.Interface>Toggle Show Hints: No more hints ever (Enable to disable all hints).
 Game.Interface>Toggle Signs: Concrete, metal deposits, not working, etc...
 Game.Interface>Toggle Vertical Cheat Menu: Puts the menu down the side of the screen to save horizontal space for the info bar.
 Game.Interface>Toggle on-screen hints: Don't show hints for this game.
+Game.Interface>UI Transparency Mouseover: Toggle removing transparency on mouseover.
+Game.Interface>UI Transparency: Change the transparency of UI items (info panel, menu, pins).
 Game.Lightmodel>Light model: Changes the lighting mode (temporary or permanent).
 Game.Lightmodel>List Disaster: Overrides List Normal.
 Game.Lightmodel>List Normal: Changes the list of lightmodels to use (night/day/etc).